Patrick Murray, 5th Lord Elibank: Life

-This plan was, however, foiled by a severely sarcastic article by Wilkes in the North Briton on his presumed services to the Pretender.
+This plan was, however, foiled by a severely sarcastic article by John Wilkes in the North Briton on his presumed services to the Pretender.

 Wilkes had been an unsuccessful candidate for the governorship of Canada when that office was conferred on Elibank's brother, General James Murray.

 When in Scotland in 1773, Dr. Johnson paid Elibank a visit at his house of Ballencrieff Castle, Haddingtonshire.
-He was member of the Cocoa Tree Club and The Poker Club.
+He was a member of the Cocoa Tree Club and The Poker Club.

 His Edinburgh address in his final years is given as James Court on the Lawnmarket.

 Elibank died at Ballencrieff on 3 August 1778.

 Family

 He was married in 1735 to Maria Margaretta, daughter of Cornelis de Jonge van Ellemeet, receiver-general of the United Provinces, and widow of William North, 6th Baron North; but there was no issue of the marriage.

 Lady Elibank's jointure-house was Kirtling Park, Cambridgeshire, the ancient seat of the North family, now pulled down, and there she and Elibank often resided.